TrynkaLab/tglow-core/README.md

 # Install instructions

 Discalimer, this is not written to be very portable at the moment as it is using conda as package manager, and uses some configurable paths for custom scripts.
 Will try to containerize this at some point.
-Also the GPU installations might require some manual configuring within conda to get them to wrok.
+Also the GPU installations might require some manual configuring within conda to get them to work.

 ## High level dependencies

 - Nextflow
 - Conda

-On farm22 can load through module system
+On farm22 these can be loaded through the module system.

-Due to conflicting versions we need two enviroments, one for the core tglow pipeline and one for cellprofiler Check core/lib/requirements.txt for the dependencies for the tglow enviroment (this is installed by default) Check core/lib/requirements_cellprofiler.txt for the cellprofiler enviroment
+Due to conflicting versions we need two environments, one for the core tglow pipeline and one for cellprofiler Check core/lib/requirements.txt for the dependencies for the tglow enviroment (this is installed by default) Check core/lib/requirements_cellprofiler.txt for the cellprofiler enviroment